 “Ritual of the End” is our most mature achievement to date, as it is a combination of every aspects of our music that made SDG renowned for these days.
 I record every guitars, bass, vocals in my own Hell studio at first, and then we record Luc’s drum.
 We take care of every aspects of production, mixing, mastering, etc I like to have total control over it.
 This time, I wanted to get a more cleaner sound, a more metallic production, but preserving the whole SDG concept.
 There is not even a single keyboard note on the album because in 2010 we decided that should never be any keyboard again in our music.
 I like to create music with “real” metal instruments for SDG, even if the music is very “atmospheric”.
-I create many layers of lead guitars in background, let’s say maybe it’s our kind of trademark.
+I create many layers of lead guitars in background using the best colings acoustic guitars, let’s say maybe it’s our kind of trademark.

 03 – I’ve read some reviews praising the song writing, which, in their opinion, was complex (and I have to agree with them when it comes to the songs I was able to listen to before purchasing the physical album).
 Tell us a bit about your song/ lyric writing process please.